-- The initial CLP will only be issued for a period of 180 days.
-The term prior to this change was 182 days.
-Drivers may renew the CLP one time to obtain an additional 180-day period.
-After one renewal term, the applicant must complete all required knowledge testing to obtain a new CLP.
+- The CLP will be issued for a period of 360 days and is non-renewable.
+Upon expiration, the applicant must complete all required knowledge testing to obtain a new CLP.

 - An out-of-state CLP cannot be directly transferred to obtain a MO CLP.
 Applicants who are now Missouri residents must obtain a Missouri base license, retake applicable commercial knowledge tests and obtain a Missouri CLP.

 - Applicants attending a driver training program retaining their current state of domicile may retain the out-of-state license and CLP, complete skills testing in Missouri, and the CDL skills test results may be electronically transferred to the state of domicile.

 - Applicants must have or obtain a Missouri base driver license prior to issuance of a Missouri CLP.
 A new statement will appear on the face of the CLP indicating “Invalid unless accompanied by a valid MO Driver License.”